Aryan-74/DSA-HealthcareAppointmentSystem-PBL/README.md

 ## ✨ Features

-Register and manage patients and doctors
+1.Register and manage patients and doctors
-Book appointments with automatic billing
+2.Book appointments with automatic billing
-Search functionality by name
+3.Search functionality by name
-Persistent data storage (text files)
+4.Persistent data storage (text files)
-Clear all data option
+5.Clear all data option

 ## 📊 Data Structures Used